BiOZed/web2vibes/src/Core/README.md

 ## What should be in there ?

-* A list of folders describing Core aspects of music.
+* A list of folders describing Core concepts of music.

 ## Next Steps

-* See `src` Next Steps
+* Obviously think about what else there is to Music except Music Theory